Continuation method for PDE-constrained global optimization: Analysis and application to the shallow water equations

-{ We consider a numerical optimal control problem subject to the dynamics (\ref{eq:discretized-mass-balance}) - (\ref{eq:discretized-momentum}) imposed as equality constraints between discharge variables $Q$ and water level variables $H$.
-Let $F_{\mu}(x,\lambda,\theta)=0$, where the vector $x$ contains the variables $Q$, $H$, as well as any other optimization variables, denote the primal equation system (\ref{eq:primal}) corresponding to this optimization problem.
+We consider a numerical optimal control problem subject to the dynamics (\ref{eq:discretized-mass-balance}) - (\ref{eq:discretized-momentum}) imposed as equality constraints between flow variables $Q$ and water level variables $H$.
+Let $F_{\mu}(x,\lambda,\theta)=0$, where the vector $x$ contains the variables $Q$, $H$ denote the primal equation system (\ref{eq:primal}) corresponding to this optimization problem.
 In particular, we denote with $x_{hyd}$ the vector of the interior hydraulic variables.

-In the following, we will show zero-convexity and path stability for this type of problem, provided that the following assumptions hold:
+In the following, we will show zero-convexity, path-stability, and path-connectedness of the search space for this type of problem, provided that the following assumptions hold:

-\begin{itemize} \item [BND] All optimization variables have a lower bound, an upper bound, or both.
-The water level variables $H$, in particular, have a lower bound that is no less than the bottom level $H_b$. \item [ICO] Initial values $Q_i(t_0)$ and $H_i(t_0)$ are provided and replaced into the model so that the variables at $t_0$ are no longer included in the optimization problem.
-Furthermore, every reach contains water at $t_0$, i.e., $H_i(t_0) > H_b$. \item [HBC] Any water level boundary conditions are fixed, i.e., if $H_i$ is a water level boundary, then $H_i(t_j)=v_j$ for some time series $\{v_j\}_{j \in \{0,\ldots,T\}}$.
-Furthermore, the values $v_j$ are replaced into the model so that the variables $H_i(t_j)$ are no longer included in the optimization problem. \item [OBJ] The objective function is of the form
+\begin{itemize} \item [BND] None of the interior hydraulic variables are bounded.
+All free boundary variables have both a lower bound as well as an upper bound such that the lower bound is strictly less than the upper bound. \item [ICO] Initial values $Q_i(t_0)$ and $H_i(t_0)$ are provided and replaced into the model so that the variables at $t_0$ are no longer included in the optimization problem. \item [HBC] Any water level boundary conditions are fixed, i.e., if $H_i$ is a water level boundary, then $H_i(t_j)=v_j$ for some time series $\{v_j\}_{j \in \{0,\ldots,T\}}$.
+Furthermore, the values $v_j$ are replaced into the model so that the variables $H_i(t_j)$ are no longer included in the optimization problem. \item [QBC] There is at least one free flow boundary condition.
+Any two free flow boundary conditions must have at least one interior flow variable situated in between. \item [OBJ] The objective function is twice continuously differentiable and convex. \end{itemize}

-with $a_k > 0$, $b_l \in\mathbb R$ and $f_{hyd}(x_{hyd},\theta)$ is a function of the interior hydraulic variables $x_{hyd}$ such that $x \mapsto f_{hyd}(x_{hyd},0)$ is convex. \item [LIN] All additional constraints, i.e., those constraints which do not correspond to the hydraulic equations (\ref{eq:discretized-mass-balance}) - (\ref{eq:discretized-momentum}), are affine functions of the optimization variables. \item [IND] The gradients of all equality constraints, i.e., $\nabla_x c(x,\theta)$, are linearly independent. \end{itemize}
+Condition BND is trivially satisfied.
+If needed, terms may be included in the objective function that penalize deviation from desired flow and level ranges.
+The condition BND is required to ensure that the search space remains path-connected.

+The condition ICO may be satisfied by providing a complete initial state, possibly computed using a state estimation algorithm prior to the optimization run.